 Additional Required Content (no page limit unless otherwise noted):

-Proposals should be one-sided, single-spaced on standard 8 ½ x 11 paper, no smaller than 12 point font and with no less than one inch margins throughout.
-Text restrictions are inclusive of all illustrations, tables, charts, exhibits, etc
+Proposals should be one-sided and single-spaced on standard 8 ½ x 11 paper, no smaller than 12 point font and with no less than one inch margins throughout.
+Text restrictions are inclusive of all illustrations, tables, charts, exhibits, etc.

 All pages must be numbered sequentially.

 Proposals must be submitted by the faculty advisor (PI) to firstname.lastname@example.org by October 15, 2018.
 Submissions must include university’s authorized signature.

 Award announcements will be made by November 1, 2018.
 Projects selected for funding will receive a subaward through the PI institution’s Office of Sponsored Projects.

 Proposals will be accepted from teams at NC Space Grant Affiliate and Non-Affiliate institutions of higher education.